 Our therapists provide practical, workable assistance for whatever life throws at you!
 A number of benefits are available from participating in therapy.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for a wide variety of issues.
+Our therapists can provide support, problem solving skills, and enhanced coping strategies for a wide variety of issues.
 Many people also find that therapists can be a tremendous asset to managing personal growth, relationships, family concerns, marriage/couple issues, and the hassles of daily life.
-Therapists can provide a fresh perspective on a difficult problem and help point you in the direction of a solution.
+Therapists can provide a fresh perspective on a difficult problem and help you find a solution.
 The benefits from therapy depend on how well you use the process and put into practice what you discuss and learn.
 Some of the benefits available from therapy include:

 - Attaining a better understanding of yourself, your goals and values

 - Developing skills for improving your relationships

 - Finding resolution to the issues or concerns that led you to seek therapy

 - Learning new ways to cope with stressors, triggers and anxiety

 - Managing anger, grief, depression, and other emotional pressures